Your guide to Portugal mobile operators, including information on Portuguese mobile codes, prepaid SIM cards, country and area codes, WiFi and more.

 The mobile code for calling Portuguese mobile phone numbers depends on which network the person uses.
 Since 1999, the Portugal mobile code has been 9T, with T being either 0,1, 2, 3 or 6 depending on the mobile operator.

-Portugal has a closed telephone dialling plan, so all numbers have nine basic digits including the Portuguese mobile code.
+Portugal has a closed telephone dialing plan, so all numbers have nine basic digits including the Portuguese mobile code.

 Calling Portuguese mobile numbers from abroad needs to include the country code.
 Start with your country’s exit code of ’00 or +’ then Portugal’s country code ‘351’, followed by the mobile code and seven-digit number: 00 351 9T XXX XXXX